Why do cats scratch?

 Many cats nowadays have limited or no access to outdoors.
 There are also those that choose to spend more time in the comfort and safety of the home and just feel more relaxed about maintaining their claws in a secure environment!

-Scratching can also be used as a precursor for play or even as an attention-seeking tool by the more manipulative and social individuals.
+Scratching can also be used as a precursor for play or even as an attention-seeking tool if they have learnt this behaviour is positively reinforced.
 Popular substrates indoors include softwoods (eg, pine), fabrics, textured wallpaper and carpet.
 Popular locations include door frames, furniture and stairs.

 Cats will often scratch vigorously in the presence of their owners or other cats as a sign of territorial confidence.